 When the data is shared with the researcher, they may become a data controller of that data, either alone or jointly with the data provider.
-In this case, the researcher's institution will have a data sharing agreement (DSA) with the data controller - a researcher's DPO should be able to advise who can sign a DSA for their institution.
+In this case, the researcher's institution will have a data sharing agreement (DSA) with the data provider - a researcher's DPO should be able to advise who can sign a DSA for their institution.

-Data controllers:
+Data Controllers:

-- Decide the purpose or outcome of using the data - Have autonomy as to how the personal data is processed - Appoint processor(s) to process the personal data on their behalf
+- Decide what the purpose or outcome of using the data - Have autonomy as to how the personal data is processed - Appoint processor(s) to process the personal data on their behalf

 Alternatively, a researcher may be a data processor of the data.
-In that case their institution will have a data processing agreement (DPA), or controller-processor contract with the data controller.
-These are legal documents and should be sent to the researcher's institution's data protection or legal department for sign off.
+In that case their institution will have a data processing agreement (DPA), or controller/processor contract with the data provider.
+These are legal documents and should be sent to the researcher's institution's data protection or legal department to be signed.

-Data processors:
+Data Processors:

-- Follow instructions from someone else regarding how the data is processed - Are given the personal data by a customer or third party - Do not decide what personal data should be collected from individuals but can process data as outlined in a contract with someone else - May make some decisions on how data is processed, but implement these decisions under a contract with someone else.
+- Follows instructions from someone else regarding how the data is processed - Do not decide what personal data should be collected from individuals.
+Processing of the data are implemented by a contract with someone else - May make some decisions on how data is processed, but implement these decisions under a contract with someone else.